-Monte Carlo Calculation of pi in Pascal
+Calculating Pi using the Monte Carlo method in Pascal

 <<algorithm